username123115/ctfWriteups/picoCTF2023/horsetrack/writeup.md

 We add chunks to the tcache bin by allocating and freeing chunks, which we can do by adding a horse and removing it, which will put its name in the bin.
 Remember that when a horse is removed, **horseName** is freed but not set to zero, so we can still get some function to access it.
 After the chunk is freed, the first 8 bytes of the location pointed to by **horseName** becomes **fd** of the free chunk.
 From reversing the binary, we know that cheating is a little broken and doesn't check if a buffer has been freed before writing to it, so we can use that to change what **fd** writes to!
 Lets write a little script to see this in action.

+*Make sure to change the terminal to one that you're using*

 ```python
 #! /usr/bin/python
 import pwn